grnet/synnefo/docs/admin-guide.rst

 that will be used for the virtual server.

 Flavors are created by the administrator and the user can select one of the available flavors.
-After VM creation, the user can dynamically resize his VM, by dynamically (hotplug-able) adding or removing CPU and RAM.
+After VM creation, the user can resize his VM, by adding/removing CPU and RAM.

 Cyclades support different storage backends that are described by the disk template of the flavor, which is mapped to Ganeti's instance `disk template`.